championswimmer/ember-parse-adapter-two/README.md

 An [Ember Data](https://github.com/emberjs/data) plugin built to use the [Parse REST API](https://parse.com/docs/rest).
 This is a full Ember implementation against the Parse REST API without the use of the Parse JavaScript SDK.

-If you are not familiarized with the new open source project [parse-server](https://github.com/ParsePlatform/parse-server), you should visit their page first.
+If you are not familiarized with the new open source project [parse-server](https://github.com/ParsePlatform/parse-server), you should visit the project page first.

 ## Features